Wavelength-division multiplexing: Optical cross connects (OXCs)

 When the network topology is a mesh, where nodes are interconnected by fibers to form an arbitrary graph, an additional fiber interconnection device is needed to route the signals from an input port to the desired output port.
 These devices are called optical crossconnectors (OXCs).
 Various categories of OXCs include electronic ("opaque"), optical ("transparent"), and wavelength-selective devices.

 Enhanced WDM

 Cisco's Enhanced WDM system is a network architecture that combines two different types of multiplexing technologies to transmit data over optical fibers.

 EWDM combines 1 Gbit/s Coarse Wave Division Multiplexing (CWDM) connections using SFPs and GBICs with 10 Gbit/s Dense Wave Division Multiplexing (DWDM) connections using XENPAK, X2 or XFP DWDM modules.
 The Enhanced WDM system can use either passive or boosted DWDM connections to allow a longer range for the connection.
 In addition to this, C form-factor pluggable modules deliver 100 Gbit/s Ethernet suitable for high-speed Internet backbone connections.

 Shortwave WDM

-Shortwave WDM uses vertical-cavity surface-emitting laser (VCSEL) transceivers with four wavelengths in the 846 to 953 nm range over single OM5 fiber, or two-fiber connectivity for OM3/OM4 fiber.
+Shortwave WDM uses vertical-cavity surface-emitting laser (VCSEL) transceivers with four wavelengths in the 846 to 953 nm range over a single OM5 fiber, or two-fiber connectivity for OM3/OM4 fiber.